euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### logNetworkRequest:url:latency:bytesRead:bytesSent:responseCode:error:

-Logging endpoints is a way of manually logging Network Insights data for custom network libraries which fall outside Workspace ONE Intelligence’s monitoring of NSURLConnection and NSURLSession method calls.
+Logging endpoints is a way of manually logging Network Insights data for custom network libraries which fall outside Omnissa Intelligence’s monitoring of NSURLConnection and NSURLSession method calls.

 **Declaration**